 A Prayer by Howard Thurman

-Saying prayers” has gotten a lot of bad press over the last five decades — “prayer isn’t just saying prayers” the pretentious say, obviously forgetting it is if they are said prayerfully.
+Saying prayers” has gotten a lot of bad press over the last five decades from those who presume incorrectly that extemporaneous prayers are more personal, heartfelt, better, or more pleasing to God than memorized prayers.
+Maybe, maybe not.
+Sometimes, sometimes not.
+These folks—often ginned up neophytes to faith—take it upon themselves to inform us that “praying isn’t just saying prayers.”
+Of course, it’s not.
+But, they fail to see and say that it is praying if they are said sincerely and prayerfully.
+Additionally, some extemporaneous prayers—especially those spoken aloud in a group setting—are so full of the supposed pray-er that it feels more like a mini-speech to those gathered than a cry of the heart to God.
 Simone Weil, the twentieth-century French intellectual, mystic, and social activist used to try to pray the Lord’s Prayer in Greek all the way through wholeheartedly, attentively, without being once distracted or losing focus.

 There are some written prayers that are so universally appealing, so beautiful, so evocative, so full of pathos, or so indigenous to the human heart that they are second only to silence as a way of connecting with the Divine or breaking open our hearts or both.